Ladder99/ladder99/sh/README.md

 # sh

-Ladder99 Bash and Python shell scripts - see all with
+Ladder99 shell scripts - see all with

     tree sh